dikortis/LetsTalkETC/Episodes/Episode_6.md

 you know did lady this head look it looks bleak when it went from I remember it opened and when it first opened in
-Colonials I was like oh man it's happening and then it went from like 95 cents to 35 cents instant ain't like really fast as
+Colonials I was like it's
+happening and then it went from like 95 cents to 35 cents instant ain't like really fast as